Skip to content

 London · UK-wide · n1c 4ag Reg 1137815 Registered charity Official website Charity Commission register

-GLOBAL POVERTY PROJECT UK is a registered charity (no. 1137815) working in children & youth across the United Kingdom.
+Global Poverty Project UK is a registered charity (no. 1137815) working in poverty relief across the United Kingdom.
 Its latest Charity Commission filing directs 95% of spending to charitable activities, holding roughly 4 months of reserves, and files its annual accounts on time.
-Income has been growing over recent years.
+Reported income has been declining (≈5% a year).
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-GLOBAL POVERTY PROJECT UK has a Clarity Score of 77 out of 100 on CharityCompare (3 stars, Good).
+Global Poverty Project UK has a Clarity Score of 76 out of 100 on CharityCompare (4 stars, Good).
 Charity Commission registration number 1137815.
 Status: Registered.
-Primary cause area: Children & youth.
-Latest accounts year 2020: total income £1.9m, with 95% of expenditure on charitable activities.
+Primary cause area: Poverty relief.
+Latest accounts year 2024: total income £1.5m, with 95% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 4 months of operating costs.
 No major red flags from our filing review.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .